 What you’re looking for with this is a phrase or sentence that describes why each scene is in your story.
 These should be simple, and if you spend too long thinking about a scene’s purpose, there is a good chance it doesn’t belong in your final copy.

 I’ve got those five tips promised in the article’s title, but before I get into those, there is a warning important to have on your mind: this edited draft will still need more editing.
-A second draft is never truly final, and you have to accept and be prepared for the fact that the first round of editing will be long, grueling, and will only improve your story but will not finalize it.
+A second draft is never final, and you have to accept and prepare for the fact that the first round of editing will be a long, grueling, and will only improve your story but will not finalize it.